denis1stomin/okeears/README.md

 * `Read user files`
 Allows the app to read the signed-in user's files.

-* __NOT REQUESTED CURRENTLY__ `Have full access to user files` Allows the app to read, create, update, and delete the signed-in user's files.
-_OneDrive permissions are used only to share your OKR notebook with your teammates since OneNote API currently does not provide such possibility.
-Theoretically OneDrive permissions will be removed from the application in future when OneNote API become more mature._

 * __NOT REQUESTED CURRENTLY__ `Have full access to the application's folder` Allows the app to read, create, update, and delete files in the application's folder.
 _In theory this permission will replace all other notes/files permissions in the future.
 It will be used to store Okeears users' data._